LL.M. Programme Modules

 Intellectual Property and Information Technology Law | Section A |

-We will discuss, compare, and contrast, a very wide range of cases and materials, especially from the EU, the ECHR, the US, the UK, South Africa, and Canada, as well as from Ireland.
-The first part of the course will develop a methodology to measure IP rights against FOE guarantees in various constitutions, conventions and charters.
-The conclusion here will be that where IP restricts FOE, the courts will generally regard the engaged speech as commercial in nature, and apply a flexible standard of review or scrutiny, so that the IP restriction is upheld.
+We will discuss, compare, and contrast treaties, legislation, caselaw, policy documents, scholarship, and other materials and online resources, from a wide range of common law, civilian, and international jurisdictions.
+The first part of the course will develop a methodology to measure IP rights against F0E guarantees in various constitutions, conventions and charters.
+The conclusion here will be that where IP restricts F0E, the courts will generally regard the engaged speech as commercial in nature, and apply a flexible standard of review or scrutiny, so that the IP restriction is usually upheld.
 The second part applies that methodology in the context of injunctions against intermediaries to prevent infringements of IP rights, especially in copyright and trade mark cases.
-There are several injunctions and various rights in play here, including (but by no means limited to) FOE.
-The conclusion here will be that, whilst early cases correctly found that injunctions were more than proportionate restrictions upon various rights, later cases mechanically applying to the earlier miss the point that, just because an individual restriction upon a specific right in specific circumstances is proportionate, it does not follow that a different restriction upon a different right in different circumstances is also necessarily proportionate.
+There are several injunctions and various rights in play here, including (but by no means limited to) F0E.
+The conclusion here will be that, whilst early cases correctly found that injunctions were proportionate restrictions upon various rights, later cases mechanically applying the earlier cases usually miss the point that, just because an individual restriction upon a specific right in specific circumstances is proportionate, it does not follow that a different restriction upon a different right in different circumstances is also necessarily proportionate.
 The third part considers the extent to which user interests should be conceptualised as user rights.
-The conclusion will be that such a reconceptualisation will have a considerable impact on the earlier analyses.
+The conclusion will be that such a reconceptualisation will have a considerable impact on the earlier analyses

 In advance of the first class, please read Case C-401/19 Poland v Parliament and Council (CJEU; 26 April 2022).